plilja/plilja.github.io/_posts/2020-04-04-stateful-classes-in-spring.md

 Service-class that acts upon the data coming as a method parameter.
 I.e. you will end up with imperative code.

-Personally I kind of like imperative programming so I'm not saying this is necessarily bad.
-But it does puzzle me a bit, Spring is a very popular Java framework and Java is a language that strongly encourages object-oriented programming.
+Personally, I kind of like imperative programming, so I'm not saying this is necessarily bad.
+But it does puzzle me a bit, Spring is a very popular Java framework, and Java is a language that strongly encourages object-oriented programming.

-Therefore I'm going to try writing some stateful Spring classes containing business logic.
+Therefore I will try writing some stateful Spring classes containing business logic.
 I'm going to use a shopping cart for an online store as an example.
-Of course, this example is going to be simple enough that the right solution would be to put everything in the controller.
+Of course, this example will be simple enough that the right solution would be to put everything in the controller.
 But let's imagine that the logic was a bit more convoluted, as it probably would have been in a real case.